The program start dates and application deadlines are as follows

 |November 10|| ||Interview|

-The Beaumont School of Medical Laboratory Science participates in the Medical Technology Internship Matching Program of Michigan (MTIMPM).
-We will accept the MTIMPM application and reference forms.
+The Beaumont School of Medical Laboratory Science participates in the Medical Technology Internship Matching Program of Michigan (MTIMPM) and accepts the MTIMPM application and reference forms.

 The following application materials must be compiled by the applicant: